BimaBizz/Master-OC-HP-Probook-4430s/README.md

 # Installation Kext

-just unzip kext_utility, open it and grag the wifi kext into kext_Utility
+just open kext utility, and grag the wifi kext, bluetooth kext, and USB3 kext into kext_Utility

 # Installation Graphics intel HD 3000 for mojave